rachelgu1/darwin-dcsa.github.io/content/meet-the-dcsa.md

          dcsa_sports AT darwin.cam.ac.uk<br/>
          Callum MALCOLM<br/>
         <p align="justify">
-Callum is a first year PhD student studying cancer biology, focusing on paediatric lymphoma.
+Callum is a PhD student studying cancer biology, focusing on paediatric lymphoma.
 An aquatic sports enthusiast, Callum also plays on the university water polo team so you can often find him struggling to stay afloat in one of Cambridge’s many paddling pools.<br><br>